manasipatil-git/gdg-hacakthon/README.md

 ## Tech stack

-• Flutter
-• Firebase Authentication
-• Firestore
-• Provider state management
+- **Flutter**
+  Cross-platform framework used to build the EcoLife mobile app from a single codebase.

+- **Firebase Authentication**
+  Email and password based user login and identity management.

+- **Cloud Firestore**
+  NoSQL database used for storing user profiles, daily eco logs, EcoScore, and leaderboard data.

+- **Firebase SDKs for Flutter**
+  Used to integrate Firebase services seamlessly within the Flutter application.

-Built mobile-first with a clean demo-friendly flow.
+Built mobile-first with a clean, demo-friendly flow.

 ---